jaemig/wl-traffic-tracker/README.md

 - Report history of disruptions and delays grouped by time
 - Report ranking for every metro line
 - Report causes in comparison
-- Comparison of the number of total reports by type of transport
+- Comparison of the number of total reports by transport type
-- Length of disruptions grouped by type of transport
+- Length of disruptions grouped by transport type
 - Comparison of the numbe rof disruptions and delays by month

 ## Information source